DIY or Professional Fireworks?

 If your event involves the public then insurance is critical, as is training.
 There comes a point once you add up the cost of the fireworks, training and insurance where employing the professionals is more viable.
 Not only will the event be fully insured, but you will also benefit from bigger Category F4 fireworks (such as aerial shells) and specialist pyrotechnics such as displays to music.

 One caveat is that the availability of display teams on or around November 5th can be more limited which drives the cost up significantly.
-Still, if you’re using (or thinking of using) consumer fireworks for a big event and your costs are above £1000 or so then we would suggest considering a professional display.
+Still, if you’re using (or thinking of using) consumer fireworks for a big event and your costs are above £1000 or so then I would suggest considering a professional display.

 Anything commercial or corporate